michaelpq/michaelpq.github.io/_posts/2015-01-08-postgres-9-5-feature-highlight-new-wal-format.markdown

 This patch has introduced some additional infrastructure in the files xlog*.c managing WAL record insertion and decoding, and this is proving to be actually a net gain in terms of code readability in other portions of the code doing WAL insertions.
-For example here is how a WAL record was roughly inserted in 9.4 and older versions, consisting in having each code paths filling in sets of XLogRecData.
-For example here is the simple case of the initialization of a sequence relation:
+For example, here is how a WAL record was roughly inserted in 9.4 and older versions, consisting in having each code paths filling in sets of XLogRecData (case of the initialization of a sequence relation):

     XLogRecData rdata[2];